-- In the event of death in an employee's immediate family, he/she shall be granted bereavement leave with pay by the employee's Department Head up to a maximum of three (3) working days.
+- 13.1 In the event of death in an employee's immediate family, he/she shall be granted bereavement leave with pay by the employee's Department Head up to a maximum of three (3) working days.
 The employee shall be required to furnish to management such information as may be requested to properly administer this Article.
 Leave granted in the event of death of a relative other than those in the immediate family shall be charged as vacation leave. - 13.2 For the purpose of this Article, the following relationships shall be considered immediate family: father, mother, foster parent, brother, sister, spouse, certified or registered domestic partner, son, daughter, natural or adopted children of registered domestic partner, current father-in-law, father of certified or registered domestic partner, current mother-in-law, mother of certified or registered domestic partner, grandfather, grandmother, current step-mother, current step-father, current certified or registered domestic partner of employee's natural mother or father.
-Step children and foster children of the employee, spouse or certified or registered domestic partner if living in the same domicile. - 13.3 Employees taking bereavement leave shall be compensated at their straight time hourly rate of pay, as set forth in Exhibit I (Pay Plan) for the time off work. - 13.4 Regular part-time employees are eligible to receive bereavement leave in the proportion that their workweek bears to a full-time workweek.
-A part-time employee whose average workweek over a four (4) week period is greater or less than their normal scheduled workweek shall have their accrual rate changed to reflect the higher or lower average workweek until it returns to normal.
+Step children and foster children of the employee, spouse or certified or registered domestic partner if living in the same domicile.

-43.5 Bereavement leave must be taken within five (5) days of the death, funeral, or memorial service.
+- 13.3 Employees taking bereavement leave shall be compensated at their straight time hourly rate of pay, as set forth in Exhibit I (Pay Plan) for the time off work. - 13.4 Bereavement leave must be taken within five (5) days of the death, funeral, or memorial service.